RobinSobczyk/Teaching-Initiation_to_Neural_Networks/README.md

 - different types of networks and use (quick overview of different type of tasks, type of operations, use in other frameworks like RL)

 Cours 1 : Les premiers réseaux :
-- Front and back flow, principles of training, theory for density
+- how do we train a neural network (forward pass, backpropagation)
 - how to code a neural network from scratch
-- Automatic diff
+- PyTorch and autograd (automatic differentiation)
+- how to setup the training on a CPU or a GPU
-- how to code your first neural network with PyTorch and train it
+- how to code a neural network with PyTorch and train it
-- faire une boucle d'entrainement
-- types d'apprentissage (supervisé, non supervisé, semi supervisé)
+- how to save and load your model
+- classic forms of training

 Cours 2 : présenter, représenter et lire les réseaux, leurs résultats
 - Overfitting, underfitting